KanokwanNF/ISDproject/README.md

 - The model predicts the corresponding character for each sign.

 ### Results
-- The application will return whether the predicted characters match the expected characters.
+- The website will return whether the predicted characters match the expected characters.
 - Results are saved in a MySQL database for further analysis.

 ## Important Endpoints